marrrrko/mail-receiver/README.md

 A simple ["delivery"](https://datatracker.ietf.org/doc/html/rfc5321#section-2.3.10) smtp server that makes it easy to have infinite email addresses.
 Useful for development and testing.
+It's essentially just configuration for the excellent [Nodemailer SMTP Server library](https://nodemailer.com/extras/smtp-server/)

 ## Setup